wlads/reefpoints/_posts/2013-03-27-body-class-tags-in-ember.md

 Our [designer](http://twitter.com/cssboy) likes to use body class tags depending upon the context of the app he is designing.
-We're currently building an ember app and this is how I got it working:
+We're currently building an Ember app and this is how I got it working:

 {% highlight javascript %}
 Ember.Route.reopen({